RadejuSpyro/JustCloudPublic/gcloud-simple-ubuntu/README.md

 # gcloud-simple-ubuntu

-Simple deplymennt virtual machine with Linux Ubuntu 16.04 system in Gloogle Cloud Platform.
-During deployment is creating machine in default network with external IP.
-Impornt thing to run this deployment is replace "your-project-name" to your name project in GCP before run it.
+Simple deployment virtual machine with Linux Ubuntu 16.04 system in Google Cloud Platform.
+During deployment is creating a machine in default network with external IP.
+The important thing to run this deployment is to replace "your-project-name" to your name project in GCP before running.

 ## Command to deployment
 ```json